 Christmas trees, lovingly decorated with delicate ornaments by humans, are a perfect storm of cat disaster potential.
 Cats famously love to get into Christmas trees and either knock ornaments off of them or, in some cases, destroy them completely.

-Keeping a cat away from a Christmas tree will require a mix of ingenuity, repellents and training.
-In the end, though, keep in mind that your cat might not be so agreeable to the idea of a do-not-touch Christmas tree.
-You might need to keep him in a different room for at least part of the day.
+For this reason, many people opt to keep their cat away from their Christmas tree, or at least attempt to.
+Keeping a cat away from a Christmas tree will require a mix of ingenuity, patience, and training.
+In the end, though, keep in mind that your cat might not be so agreeable to the idea of a do-not-touch Christmas tree, and consider Christmas tree alternatives that might work better for households with cats.

 Put the tree up a couple of days before you start decorating.
 Cats are curious animals by nature, so they naturally will want to smell, explore and climb on anything new that shows up where they live.
-Chances are they might lose interest after a few days, so don't hang up any tinsel or ornaments right away to see if the novelty wears off.
+Some cats may might lose interest after a few days, so don't hang up any tinsel or ornaments right away, to see if the novelty wears off.

 Make the tree as unattractive as possible to your cat by making sure there are no hanging cords or tinsel.
 Instead, wrap tinsel around the branches of the tree (or consider forgoing the tinsel altogether) and secure any cords with tape.
 Avoid decorations that rattle or make noise when touched, as this can remind your cat of a toy and entice him to play even more.
 Also, make sure there are few decorations on the lower branches, so your cat won't be tempted to bat them around.

 To the extent possible, you'll also want to put the Christmas tree in a place where it is not easy for your cat to access it.
 Put the tree in a place where your cat does not frequently hang out, and make sure it's not close to the cat's food area or litter box.
 Remove any chairs or tables that your cat could use as a ladder to reach higher parts of the tree.